albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 3. Professional development allowance (Section 604)
 4. Streamlined appointment authority (Section 608)

-The following provisions do NOT apply to the Senate:
+The following provision does NOT apply to the Senate:

-1. Transition protection (Section 605) -- Not applicable; Senate elections remain in single-member constituencies (states)
-2. Public matching funds (Section 606) -- Not applicable unless Senate separately adopts
+1. Public matching funds (Section 606) -- Not applicable unless Senate separately adopts

 #### (d) Effective Date